SvenHauns/metabolemic_classifier/README.md

 The current script uses two methods to pre-compute features for TabPFN, both improving the classification accuracy.

 The first one use a random forest model to pre-select important features based on the contribution on the change to the entropy.
-The second makes use of a small autoencoder to reduce the redundancy in the data.
+The second makes use of a small autoencoder to reduce the redundancy in the data before classification.

 ### Installation